-The specification defines a transformation from a Packed CBOR data item to the original CBOR data item; it does not define an algorithm for an actual packer.
-Different packers can differ in the amount of effort they invest in arriving at a minimal packed form.
+This document defines the Packed CBOR format by specifying the transformation from a Packed CBOR data item to the original CBOR data item; it does not define an algorithm for a packer.
+Different packers can differ in the amount of effort they invest in arriving at a minimal packed form; often, they simply employ the sharing that is natural for a specific application.

-Packed CBOR can employ two kinds of optimization:
+Packed CBOR can make use of two kinds of optimization: